Piyushchopde/Interview-Q-A-For-devops/Kubernetes/kubernetes_interview_questions.md

     Answer: Answer will depend on your use case.
 One possible answer is to have Service accounts that do certain things within the cluster.
             By the way, RBAC in Kubernetes is just AWS IAM Policies and Bindings.
 In RBAC, you have subjects (who gets the permission), verbs (what can the subject actually do), and rolebinding (subject linking to roles) and roles.

+	    (Role-based access control (RBAC) is a method of restricting network access based on the roles of individual users within an enterprise.
+RBAC ensures employees access only information they need to do their jobs and prevents them from accessing information that doesn't pertain to them)

 ## .